PASSIONLab/OpenEquivariance/docs/installation.rst

 JAX
 ------------------------------------------
 JAX support is currently limited to NVIDIA GPUs.
-You need to execute the following two commands strictly in order:
+After installing the main OpenEquivariance package, install our JAX extension as follows:

 .. code-block:: bash

-    pip install openequivariance[jax]
-    pip install openequivariance_extjax --no-build-isolation
+    pip install openequivariance_extjax

 From there, set ``OEQ_NOTORCH=1`` to avoid a PyTorch import and test the package: